-Having clamoured to get my hands on as many copywriting books as I can over my six years as a freelancer (and several before that), it’s fair to say there’s plenty out there.
+Having clamoured to get my hands on as many copywriting books as I can over my seven years as a freelancer (and several before that), it’s fair to say there’s plenty out there.
 While some are good, some great, and some… well, not all that, to be honest, there are those that contain actual gold and fully deserve a place on your shelf or your desk.

-But the best of these have been written by experienced, and probably somewhat weary, copywriters that have spent years at the coal face of copywriting, all giving their advice to help you (and me) be a better copywriter.
+But the best of these have been written by experienced, and probably somewhat weary, copywriters who have spent years at the coal face of copywriting, all giving their advice to help you (and me) be a better copywriter.
 These are the ones I’ve included here – the ones I consider among the best books for copywriters, and which I highly recommend buying.
-I’ve also added each author’s Twitter handle so you can follow them and tell them how much you love their books.
+I’ve also added each author’s Twitter (X?) handle so you can follow them and tell them how much you love their books.

 While some of the books listed are a few years old now, the advice they contain is evergreen.

 So let’s dive in.

 Best Books For Copywriters – the Top 8

 The Art of The Click | Glenn Fisher | @allgoodcopy